Faculty and Staff Resources

 - Understand laws, University, and UW System policies and guidelines related to students with disabilities.

-- Refer students to Disability Services when necessary.
+- Refer students to Services for Students with Disabilities when necessary.

 - Provide requested accommodations and adjustments in a timely manner.